 If you aren’t yet satisfied, you can check his step length (inseam) in the boys bike sizes or girls bike sizes inseam charts.

 From my own experience (I have an 11-year old daughter), 10-year old girls find 20-inches bikes comfortable and safe.
 The best bike for a 10 year old boy is about the same at this age,

 But if she is more than 4’5″ tall, let her try a 24-inches bicycle.
 Provided her feet are touching the ground and she looks fine, it might turn out to be the ideal feet.

-6. What Size Bike For A 12 Year Old
+6. What Size Bike for a 12 Year Old

 Most 12-year-olds are ready to hop onto a 24″ inch wheels bike, which is like a miniature adult bike.